nyorain/vil/docs/performance.md

 For DX11-style renderers we can clearly see the AllocateDescriptorSets -> UpdateDescriptorSets(WithTemplate) -> CmdDraw chain executed many times during rendering.
 An example useful for profiling is Dota.
-These performance are therefore highly performance critical and we introduced some special handling of descriptor sets:
+These functions are therefore highly performance critical and we introduced some special handling of descriptor sets:

 - To completely avoid allocations in AllocateDescriptorSets we have a static